ucberkeley/savio-training-intro-2017/intro.md

 You can move files to and from your laptop using the Google Drive app.

 There are also some third-party tools for copying files to/from Google Drive, though I've found them to be a bit klunky.
 This is why we recommend using Box for workflows at this point.
-However, BRC is also working (short-term) on making Globus available for transfer to/from bDrive, though it's not available yet.
+However, BRC is also working on making Globus available for transfer to/from bDrive, though it's not available yet.

 # Software modules